Eleventh grade: Israel

-Many students consider it to be the hardest and most stressful year, because in most schools, they do the final test for every subject besides English, Maths, and their Megamot (1-2 classes the student chooses, it's mandatory to choose at least 1).
+It is considered to be the hardest and most stressful year, because in most schools, There's a final test for every subject besides English, Maths, and their Megamot (1-2 classes the student chooses, it's mandatory to choose at least 1).

+Palestinian Territories

+In 11th Grade, ages of the students average at around 16–17.
+11th Grade is when Palestinian students do their final tests for most of the subjects for their high school diploma.

+Many students consider it to be the hardest, and most stressful year.
+In most schools, they do the final test for every subject besides English, math, and Arabic.

 Malaysia

 In Malaysia, 11th grade also known as Form 5 in secondary school.
-The students at this stage are 17 years old, and it is the fifth and last year in the secondary school.
-(Compare to Form 6 or known as 12th grade).
+The students at this stage are 17 years old, and it is the fifth and last year in the secondary school. (compare to Form 6/12th grade) This year is critical as the students in this stage sit for one of the biggest and most important national exams; the Sijil Pelajaran Malaysia (SPM) Exam.
+This is a crucial exam that determines the future of the student.
+(Form 6, A-Levels, foundation, or Diploma) Some of them even start work immediately after their SPM.

 Mexico

-In some parts the eleventh grade is the second year of high school.
-Most students enter this grade as 16 year olds, but some might enter early as 15 and late as 17.
+In some parts of Mexico, 11th Grade is the second year of high school.
+Most students enter this grade at the age of 16, but some might enter as early as 15 or as late as 17.

 Norway

 In Norway, the eleventh year of education is the first year of Videregående skole, equivalent to high school.
-It is not referred to as the eleventh grade, but rather the first grade of Videregående or VG1.
+It is not referred to as the 11th Grade, but rather the first grade of Videregående, or VG1.
 Although Videregående skole is not compulsory for Norwegians, approximately 93% of people aged 16–18 enroll.
 There is no upper age limit for starting or finishing Videregående skole, but students cannot enroll earlier than the year they turn 16.

 New Zealand

-In New Zealand, Year 12 is the equivalent of eleventh grade, with students aged 16 or 17 during the years.
+In New Zealand, Year 12 is the equivalent of 11th Grade, with students aged 16 or 17 during the years.
 It is the fourth year of secondary school and the twelfth year of compulsory education.
 During Year 12, most students complete Level 2 of the National Certificate of Educational Achievement (NCEA), the country's main national qualification for secondary school students.
 Students in Year 12 typically study English (or Te Reo Māori) and a minimum of five elective subjects with mathematics highly recommended.

 Pakistan

-Grade eleven is the first of the two years in college (grade twelve being the last and final year before university education) and is equivalently referred to as "first year."
-Students in this year level are fifteen to sixteen years old.
-Students get to select from the following subjects:
+In Pakistan, 11th Grade is the first of the two years in college (12th Grade being the last and final year before university education) and is equivalently referred to as "first year."
+Students in this year level are, in most cases, 15 to 16 years old.

+Students select from the following programs: